Agent-Agnostic Centralized Training for Decentralized Multi-Agent Cooperative Driving: Experiments

-This analysis underlines public apprehensions regarding autonomous vehicles (AVs) that, despite being engineered for safety and efficiency, may inadvertently impair traffic flow.
-Anticipating these issues, some researchers advocate for developing policies that balance safety with efficiency, emulating the more assertive driving styles of human operators.
-However, replicating human-like driving behavior presents not only technical hurdles, such as forecasting the movements of other vehicles but also ethical dilemmas.
-Specifically, assigning fault becomes problematic when an algorithm intentionally sacrifices safety to enhance speed leading to accidents.
+This analysis underlines public apprehensions regarding AVs that, despite being engineered for safety and efficiency, may inadvertently impair traffic flow.
+To anticipate these issues, some researchers advocate for developing policies that trade off safety for efficiency, emulating the more assertive driving styles of human drivers.
+However, replicating human-like driving behavior presents not only technical hurdles, such as forecasting the movements of other vehicles but also ethical concerns.
+Specifically, assigning responsibility becomes complex when an algorithm deliberately prioritizes speed over safety, potentially resulting in accidents.

 Fortunately, we offer a promising alternative to address this issue.
-The plots on the right side of Fig.~\ref{fig:groups_together} illustrate how our recommended cooperative driving strategies can mitigate congestion caused by AVs.
-While these cautious vehicles invariably incur longer travel times compared to their more assertive counterparts, the disparity is minimized through effective cooperation between AVs on both the freeway and the on-ramp lane.
-We note a marginal increase in travel time for AVs on the freeway, which, in turn, ensures the merging zone remains clear, affording human drivers greater leeway to merge into traffic.
-Remarkably, the throughput for vehicles on the on-ramp lane sees a threefold increase with an $80\%$ AV penetration rate.
-This substantial outcome hints at a feasible future where cooperative, conservative AVs can deliver both safety and efficiency.
+The plots on the right side of Fig.~\ref{fig:groups_together} illustrate that our cooperative driving strategies can mitigate congestion caused by cautious AVs.
+Although these vehicles experience longer travel times than their more assertive counterparts, cooperation among AVs significantly narrows this gap.
+We observe a slight increase in travel time for AVs on the freeway, which helps keep the merging zone clear and provides vehicles more opportunities to merge into traffic.
+Remarkably, the throughput for vehicles on the on-ramp lane increases threefold with an $80\%$ AV penetration rate.
+This substantial outcome indicates a feasible future where conservative, cooperative AVs can deliver both safety and efficiency.